 Attacking RDP

-Remote Desktop Protocol (RDP) is a proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.
+Remote Desktop Protocol (RDP)arrow-up-right is a proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.
 It is also one of the most popular administration tools, allowing system administrators to centrally control their remote systems with the same functionality as if they were on-site.
 In addition, managed service providers (MSPs) often use the tool to manage hundreds of customer networks and systems.
 Unfortunately, while RDP greatly facilitates remote administration of distributed IT systems, it also creates another gateway for attacks.

 By default, RDP uses port TCP/3389.
 Using Nmap, we can identify the available RDP service on the target host: